 In psychology and criminology, "vampire" is a term informally used to refer to psychopaths or narcissists in various contexts.
 On one end of the spectrum, it concerns the habit of such people to leave long-term friends and family emotionally drained, due to years of subtle- or not so subtle- psychological or physical abuse, and to their needs for attention, adoration, fear, or control.
 At the other, it sometimes refers to serial killers.

 Cutaneous porphyria is a genetic disorder that causes photosensitivity, blisters, and necrosis of the skin.
-In folklore it has been presented as the cause of werewolves and vampires, while its real world sufferers received misplaced criticism and stigma.
+Some science writers have casually presented it as the cause of werewolves and vampires, while its real world sufferers received misplaced criticism and stigma.